Incredibly challenging trek to Himalayan Valleys, tranquil highland hamlets and sacred monasteries!

 However, on a camping trek, you begin your day with a hot cup of tea which will be served to you in the tent at 6 am, followed by a bowl of hot water for washing.
 Other day activities are the same as mentioned above.

-You need to pass on your International flight details to us for a 'meeting and greeting' service at the Airport.
-You just pass on the Customs and come out of the Terminal building where you will see someone standing with a placard that states either 'Explore Himalaya' or your own name.
+You need to pass on your International flight details to us for a “meeting and greeting” service at airport.
+You just pass on the Customs and come out of the Terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
+Our airport representative or tour officer will greet you and welcome you with a garland.

 The best seasons to trek to the Everest base camp region is Autumn (from mid-September till November end), and Spring (from the beginning of March until mid-May).
 Temperatures will drop considerably as you trek higher every day.
 The nights are cold (between -10 C to 5C) but the days are sunny and hot (between 10C to 20C).
 The mornings are usually clear, with clouds building up during the afternoon, disappearing at night.
 Trekking during the monsoon and winter is not recommended, as the visibility during monsoon is limited, upper parts and high passes could be covered with snow in winter.